 A member may display one or more prints at club competition meetings for evaluation, critique and comment on the print quality only.
 A digital image may be submitted for the competition and also be displayed in print form so as to benefit from the print quality discussion.
 Prints need not be subject to the theme requirement and are reviewed to provide opportunity for print quality education.
 In keeping with the goal of evaluating print quality, photo size can be no smaller than 8×10 and the print should be matted, not framed.
 Members who wish to submit print(s) for discussion are strongly encouraged to contact the Chief Judge in advance of the meeting.

 Digital Competition Themes

 Each digital competition has a theme, including “open” (all subject matter).
 The theme shall be reflected in the main subject of the entry.
-Entries that are not consistent with the theme can be disqualified by a majority vote (3 of 4 members) of the Competition Team.
-In addition, the judge will be instructed to deduct points in the impact category for images that the judge deems as inconsistent with the theme.
+Entries that are not consistent with the theme can be disqualified by the Chief Judge prior to submitting them to the Competition Judge.
+In addition, the Competition Judge will be instructed to deduct points in the impact category for images that the Competition Judge deems as inconsistent with the theme.